roob-p/Joynix/README.md

- # 🎮 GamepadToKeyboard
+ # 🎮 GamepadToKeyboard (work in progress)
  ![GitHub Downloads](https://img.shields.io/github/downloads/roob-p/GamepadToKeyboard/total)

 🕹️ *Emulate mouse and keyboard input with your gamepad in a quick, easy and highly customizable manner.*

 - Emulate your mouse and keyboard input with your controller, so you can use it in games without gamepad support, or where some controller buttons (in particular `LT` and `RT`) do not work.
 ***Perfect for old games without native controller support or with incomplete Xinput functionality.***
+- The program allows fine control over several controller aspects: deadzones (per stick, axis, or direction), axis inversion and more.
+- Config files can be edited and reloaded on-the-fly using a hotkey, without restarting the application.
+- **In future I'll add MACRO, COMBO and TURBO functionalities.
+Stay tuned.**

 # UNDER COSTRUCTION #
 <!--**Planned a resident tray exe that switches profiles automatically.**
 - Supports button toggle (key stays pressed even if the button is released)